sdslabs/gasper/docs/content/concepts.md

 Gasper is divided into number of components each playing a specific role in the ecosystem.
 Lets have a look.

-### Mizu 💧
+### AppMaker 💧

-Mizu service deals with creating and managing applications and their life-cycles.
+AppMaker service deals with creating and managing applications and their life-cycles.

 It currently supports applications of the following types